stenglein-lab/tick_surveillance/Pipeline_instructions.md

 #### Surveillance_columns_file

-The columns in this report are defined in [this file](./refseq/surveillance_columns.txt).
+The columns in this report are defined in [the surveillance_columns file](./refseq/surveillance_columns.txt).
 It is possible to add or remove columns from this report by adding or removing them from this file.

 This is a 2-column tab-delimited file.
 The first column contains the names of the columns that will form the surveillance report table.
 The second column contains optional default text for thiis column.